hindman/optopus/misc/plan.md

   policy.
 In this case, one possible policy is the use of `--` to signal the boundary between options and positional arguments.

+- Similar issues arrive if an option resides in multiple leaves in the Phrase tree and if those Opt instances have varying ntimes attributes.
+For example, if -x is in one leaf with ntimes=(1,3) and also in another leave with ntimes=(1,3), and if there are 4 -x options in the CLI args, there is not an unambiguous way to bind those CLI args to the leaves.

 Example 1:

     # Grammar: